CharlotteMoureau/FAQ-accordion-card/README.md

 # FAQ-accordion-card

 This is a solo project started on the 12th of February 2021.
-I chose the ["faq accordion card"](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam/hub/faq-accordion-card-9uwjLqOjs) exercise on the (Frontend Mentor)[Frontend Mentor](https://www.frontendmentor.io) website.
+I chose the ["faq accordion card"](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam/hub/faq-accordion-card-9uwjLqOjs) exercise on the [Frontend Mentor](https://www.frontendmentor.io) website.
 The website provided me with various assets including JPG images of the design files and a basic style guide.
 There's also a README to help me get started.

 ## Rules: